 - Rental Unit to Earn Passive Income

-You can design an ADU with an entrance, kitchen, bathroom, and bedroom, and then rent it out to short-term or long-term tenants.
+You can design an ADU with a separate entrance, kitchen, bathroom, and bedroom, and then rent it out to short-term or long-term tenants.

 - Increased Property Value

-In general, building an ADU above the garage might cost a little more, but the return on investment (ROI) should make that cost worthwhile.
+In general, building an ADU above the garage might come with a significant cost, but the return on investment (ROI) should make that cost worthwhile.

 Estimated Cost of Building an ADU Over Garage

 Based on hundreds of homeowners we’ve spoken with and projects we’ve seen here in Los Angeles and Southern California, we’d say this average is fairly accurate, assuming a fairly straightforward process.
-The cost of construction for the same structure can vary greatly depending on the contractor, as well as what the current cost of labor and materials are in a given region.
+The cost of construction for the same structure can vary greatly depending on the contractor, as well as the current cost of labor and materials.

-Like any building job, the importance of getting good and experienced builders factors greatly into the cost and quality of their work.
+Like any building project, the importance of getting quality experienced contractors factors greatly into the cost and quality of their work.

 The costs of building an ADU over a garage will depend on quite a few factors.
 Some projects will require more labor or materials, and the complexity and amount of work required vary from one garage to another.
 Importantly, the existing structural foundations of garages vary and will certainly impact the costs of an ADU above garage.

 - Reinforcing old foundations to support the 2nd floor